 Increase the time once you get better and more comfortable.
 Once you master the easier stretches, you can move on to the intermediate and later advanced positions, like crossing one foot over the other and stretching.

 Finally, you’ll want to adapt your intensity.
 If you haven’t exercised or participated in a sport for a while, you will need to increase the time and intensity you’re spending on the sport slowly.
 Try to set up your sessions regularly to avoid large gaps of no exercise.

 Remember it’s a marathon and not a sprint.
-Slowly work yourself up to the level you want to be at.
+Slowly work yourself up to the level where you want to be.
 Don’t jump in too quickly.
 You’ll put yourself at risk for injuries, and you’re also more likely to burn out.

 And remember that if it’s a sharp pain, it’s probably an injury, so go and see a doctor rather than try to treat things at home.